So what about the Coastal NC and SC Climate, Lifestyle and Cost of Living?

 Not far behind is South Carolina with 26% however unlike NC, more than half plan on living along the SC coastline.

-Most notable is the 36% of the survey participants who are still undecided on which state, North Carolina or South Carolina, is their Best Place to relocate or retire to.
+Most notable is the 36% of the survey participants who are still undecided on which state, North Carolina or South Carolina, is their Best Place to live relocate or retire to.